Washington East median real estate price is $186,603, which is less expensive than 63.9% of Indiana neighborhoods and 81.2% of all U.S. neighborhoods.

 Real estate vacancies in Washington East are 5.5%, which is lower than one will find in 63.2% of American neighborhoods.
 Demand for real estate in Washington East is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Washington East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Washington East neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 64.1% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you're nearing retirement age, or in retirement, the Washington East is an excellent choice for you to consider for top-quality retirement living.
 This neighborhood is rated by NeighborhoodScout as among the top 6.9% of retiree-friendly neighborhoods in Indiana, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in Indiana.